gmongaras/YOLOX_From_Scratch/README.md

 In particular, I used the 2017 val and 2017 train data to train/test this model.
 The data can be found at the following link: https://cocodataset.org/#download

 Direct download links can be found below:
-- Note: The data takes up about 20 Gb of memory.
+- Note: The data takes up about 20 Gb of space.

 1. Uncompress the following and place all images in the `./coco/images/train2017/` directory: http://images.cocodataset.org/zips/test2017.zip